 - Set up a study calendar (when the student will work on weekly assignments).

 - Agree upon a weekly meeting schedule (when the student will meet with the coach).

 How long does the Kick-Off Call last?

 The Kick-off call typically lasts around 45 minutes.
-Once the student and coach have reviewed practice tests results and established a prep plan, subsequent calls are usually shorter (around 30 minutes each).
+Once the student and coach have reviewed practice tests results and established a prep plan, subsequent calls are shorter (around 30 minutes each).